-Now after all these things had happened to Job we read that he did not respond like ordinary people do.
-He did not act like the people Kubler described in her book.
+Now, after all these things had happened to Job we read that he did not respond like ordinary people do.
+He did not act like the people Kübler-Ross described in her book.
 He responded differently than most folks would in a similar situation.
-Most people after experiencing what Job experienced would go into denial and shock not wanting to accept the reality of the terrible things that have just taken place or would try to put the events out of their minds as soon as the funeral is over - "Life goes on" type thing.
+Most people after experiencing what Job experienced would go into denial and shock not wanting to accept the reality of the terrible things that have just taken place, or would try to put the events out of their minds as soon as the funeral was over; "life goes on" type thing.

-I'm always amazed how quickly people begin to talk sports or light up a cigarette or gossip after a funeral service.
-No more than a minute passes after the final prayer at a graveside service and people are in a hurry to get back to "normal".
-It seems that people want to get the grieving over with as soon as possible.
-They want to blame God or question God concerning their tragedy.
+I'm always amazed at how quickly people begin to talk sports or light up a cigarette or gossip after a funeral service.
+No more than a minute passes after the final prayer at a graveside service and people are in a hurry to get back to "normal."
+It seems that we want to get the grieving over with as soon as possible.
+Many times those grieving want to blame God or question God concerning their tragedy.
 Why now, why this, why me, why them?

 Believers, however, are not most people.
-Their way of dealing with death and dying is different because of the cross that is behind them, the Spirit that is within them, and the future that is before them.
-An example of this Job's response to the loss his wealth, children and position all in the same day.
+Their way of dealing with death and dying is different because of the cross that is behind them, the Spirit that is within them and the future that is before them.
+An example of this is Job's response to the loss of his wealth, children and position, all in the same day.
 In the book of Job, chapter 1, we see the 5 steps that this believer went through in his experience of death and dying.

-Job immediately begins to lament the loss of his children as well as the other good things he has enjoyed for so long.
+Job immediately begins to lament the loss of his children as well as the other good things he had enjoyed for so long.
 Note that he accepts as true the events that have befallen him.
-Tears his robe, shaves head, falls to the ground - natural human, cultural response.
-This is the natural, healthy way to deal with tragedy - lamenting, mourning.
+That he tears his robe, shaves his head and falls to the ground are natural human and cultural responses to these tragedies.
+What Job did was the normal and healthy way to deal with tragedy: lamenting and mourning.

 The worse detriment to recovery from a tragedy is to force a time limit for ourselves to "get over" our loss.
 If you don't weep and mourn when it happens, you'll weep and mourn later.

-Many depressions and anxieties are the result of improper time and effort given over to mourning the loss of a loved one, marriage, good health or family situation.
-Mourning was all Job could do at this point and he did it as a way of saving his sanity.
+Many depressions and anxieties are the result of improper time and effort given over to mourning the loss of a loved one, marriage, health or family situation.
+Mourning was all Job could do at this point, and he did it as a way of saving his sanity.